Who holds us to account?

 The Police, Fire and Crime Commissioner for North Yorkshire is responsible for holding the Chief Constable to account and ensuring that the best policing service possible is delivered to the people of North Yorkshire and the City of York.

 The North Yorkshire Police Authority was abolished on 22 November 2012 and replaced with one directly elected individual called a Police and Crime Commissioner (PCC).
+Julia Mulligan was elected to this position, and has been re-elected since.

 Whilst the Chief Constable retains independence regarding operational policing decisions, the PFCC is responsible for ensuring that resources are used efficiently and effectively and will hold the Chief Constable to account.

 The PFCC sets the strategic direction of the service and sets performance targets after listening to local people about their views of the police.
 The PFCC also sets the police budget and raises a precept on local council taxpayers.
-They can appoint and, where necessary, remove Chief Constables.
+PFCCs can appoint and, where necessary, remove Chief Constables.

 The balance of power and decision making between the PFCC, the Chief Constable and also the Home Secretary is called the ‘tripartite’ system of governance which is unique to the British Police Service.

 Further details of the decision making structure of the PFCC can be found at the Police, Fire and Crime Commissioner for North Yorkshire website.
-Throughout their site, specific details are given of how the PFCC works and how she is accountable to local people for the police service.[pdf]
+Throughout this site, specific details are given of how the PFCC works and how she is accountable to local people for the police service.[pdf]